International Arbitration

 Continuous support to ensure that your interests are defended

-We assist and advise companies in arbitration proceedings under various arbitration rules (ICC, LCIA ICSID, AAA, UNCITRAL, CCJA).
-With our team composed of lawyers trained in France and abroad, we have experience managing arbitral proceedings.
+We assist and advise companies, investors as well as States in arbitration proceedings under various arbitration rules (ICC, LCIA, ICSID, AAA, UNCITRAL, CCJA).
+With our team comprised of lawyers trained in France and abroad, we manage arbitral proceedings efficiently.

-A strong commitment in order to meet your real needs
+A strong commitment to meet your real needs

 Our goal is to resolve your disputes through creative and pragmatic solutions.
 We represent clients in varied types of commercial disputes, notably in the construction, infrastructure, energy and distribution sectors.
 Our team, trained in France and abroad, and composed of attorneys admitted to practice in Paris and New York can work in French, English and Spanish.